-The Family Supplemental Subsistence Allowance (FSSA) is a supplemental income program for military members designed to reduce or eliminate the need for servicemembers to use the Food Stamp Program.
-It was established in May of 2001 to supplement eligible military member’s Basic Allowance for Subsistence (BAS).
+Family Supplemental Subsistence Allowance (FSSA) was designed to work in place of SNAP benefits for military members who are living and serving overseas.
+FSSA is a supplemental income program for military members designed to reduce or eliminate the need for service members to use the Food Stamp Program (SNAP).
+It was established in May 2001 to supplement eligible military member’s Basic Allowance for Subsistence (BAS).
 FSSA is a nontaxable allowance payable in addition to all other pays and allowances.

 Family Supplemental Subsistence Allowance

 FSSA is designed to bring the military member’s household income up to 130% of the federal poverty level, as established by the United States Department of Agriculture (USDA).
-The current maximum payable rate is $1,100 per month, not to exceed 130% of the poverty level. *the maximum benefit is an increase from $500, and is in effect as of June 2010.
+The benefit is paid in whole dollars, equal to the amount needed to bring the military member’s household income up to 130% of the federal poverty level.
+The current maximum payable FSSA rate is up to $1,100 per month, not to exceed 130% of the poverty level.
+FSSA benefits are prorated if you are not eligible for the entire month.

 Family Supplemental Subsistence Allowance Eligibility

-How income is calculated for FSSA purposes: “Military income” for the FSSA includes basic pay, BAS, basic allowance for housing, or cash equivalent for those that are living in Government provided housing, overseas housing allowance, all bonuses, and all special and incentive pays.
+“Military income” for the FSSA includes basic pay, BAS, basic allowance for housing, or cash equivalent for those that are living in Government provided housing, overseas housing allowance, all bonuses and all special and incentive pays.

 Other income earned by family members may also count toward your application.
-Some examples include: spouse’s wages, earnings, or salary, commissions and tips, self-employment income, interest and dividend income, alimony and child support, unemployment benefits and workers compensation benefits, veteran benefits, annuities, pensions, and other retirements benefits, and other potential income.
+Some examples include: spouse’s wages, earnings or salary, commissions and tips, self-employment income, interest and dividend income, alimony and child support, unemployment benefits and workers compensation benefits, veteran benefits, annuities, pensions, other retirement benefits and other potential income.

-Bonuses and provisions not counted as income for FSSA purposes: The following sources of revenue shall not be counted as military income: Hostile Fire/Imminent Danger Pay, Continental United States Cost of Living Allowance (COLA), overseas COLA, Family Separation Allowance, all travel and transportation related allowances and entitlements and clothing allowances.
+The following sources of revenue shall not be counted as military income: Hostile Fire/Imminent Danger Pay, Continental United States Cost of Living Allowance (COLA), overseas COLA, Family Separation Allowance, all travel and transportation-related allowances and entitlements and clothing allowances.

-Other income not counted toward family income include income from students under age 18, loans, grants, and scholarships, income tax refunds, insurance settlements, reimbursements for medical and dental care, and potentially other income.
+Other income not counted toward family income include income from students younger than 18 years old, loans, grants, and scholarships, income tax refunds, insurance settlements, reimbursements for medical and dental care and potentially other income.